ccbogel/QualCoder/README.md

 It is planned to integrate my additions into the main version of QualCoder soon.
 Until then, you can use the AI-enhanced version alongside the regular QualCoder.
 Both apps will not interfere with each other.

 Special thanks to these people for their feedback and support in improving the first version of QualCoder AI:<br />
-> Tom Meyer (Univ. of Bochum), Merle Koch, Ole Deitmer & Wenzel Urban (Univ. of Jena), Isabel Steinhardt (Univ. of Paderborn), Christian Schneijderberg (Univ. of Kassel), Yves Jeanrenaud (Univ. of Munich) as well as Alexandre Strube (Forschungszentrum Jülich), the developer behind Blablador, and Colin Curtain (Univ. of Tasmania), the developer of QualCoder.
+> Tom Meyer (Univ. of Bochum), Merle Koch, Ole Deitmer & Wenzel Urban (Univ. of Jena), Andrzej Strzałkowski (Polish Academy of Sciences), Isabel Steinhardt (Univ. of Paderborn), Christian Schneijderberg (Univ. of Kassel), Yves Jeanrenaud (Univ. of Munich) as well as Alexandre Strube (Forschungszentrum Jülich), the developer behind Blablador, and Colin Curtain (Univ. of Tasmania), the developer of QualCoder.

 ### Functionality